cozarkd/hugotest/content/blog/welcome.md

 +++
+bref = ""
 categories = ["general"]
 date = "2017-03-02T21:56:55+01:00"
-description = "This article is just a demo post and shows you the style of common used elements writing in pure markdown without HTML code." tags = ["markdown", "example"] title = "Welcome to Kube" weight = 10
+description = "This article is just a demo post and shows you the style of common used elements writing in pure markdown without HTML code." tags = ["markdown", "example"] title = "Welcome to Kube!" weight = 10

 +++